 If it's annoying you, uncheck the box on the Popular or General tab that says "Show Mini Toolbar on selection".
 When you click OK on the Word Options dialogue box the mini toolbar won't appear anymore when you select some text.

 If you don't do any programming with Microsoft Word then you can also uncheck the box "Show Developer tab in the Ribbon".
 If you've worked with Macros before then check this box, because you'll need it.
-(If you need the developer tab in Word 2010 and Word 2013, click on Customize Ribbon.
+(If you need the developer tab in Word 2010 to Word 2016, click on Customize Ribbon.
 Under Choose commands From, select Custom Tabs and Groups.
 From the Main tabs check boxes, select Developer.)

 In the next tutorial, we'll take a look at Language Settings.